 Things to do on Vieques

 Once you finally GET to the little island of Vieques, you'll be happy to know that there are plenty of things to do if, like me, you aren't really the “lay-on-a-beach-for-days” type of traveler.

 Vieques is home to less than 10,000 people, and only has two “cities:” Isabel II in the north, and Esperanza in the south.
 The latter is the touristy town where you'll find most of the island's guesthouses and restaurants.

 Here are some of the top things to do on Vieques:

 1. Go beach hopping

 I kept joking while we were on Vieques that the island (which only covers about 50 square miles) is pretty much just one big beach.

 There are many, many choices when it comes to swimming and sun bathing.
 All the beaches on the island are public, and most were somewhere between really quiet and completely empty when we visited.

-Most of the best beaches on Vieques are long the island's southern coast, with some local favorites being located within the Vieques National Wildlife Refuge.
+Most of the best beaches on Vieques are along the island's southern coast, with some local favorites being located within the Vieques National Wildlife Refuge.
 (Note, though, that the far eastern part of the island is not open to the public!)

 Some beaches worth visiting include: